Right Side Up

 - Therapeutic Child Care, whereby each child has his/her own individualized treatment plan and is engaged in activities that provide structure, guidance, discipline and fun

-- General medical care, including referrals for specific care
+- Referrals for specific medical care

 - Individual case management and transportation to ensure clients and their children have access to vital services